-ShakeOut began in California in 2008 and now has more than 40 million participants each year, across the U.S. and in many countries worldwide, The third Thursday of October each year is "International ShakeOut Day" however the drill may be held on any day of the year.
+ShakeOut began in California in 2008 and has since spread to more than 45 states and U.S. territories and many countries worldwide, with 26.5 million participants in 2014.
+The third Thursday of October each year is the "International ShakeOut Day of Action" (October 15 in 2015), however the drill may be held on any day this year if participation on 10/15 is not possible.
 For more information or to register, visit www.ShakeOut.org.